ohaal/murmur-failover-daemon/README.md

 ## How does it work?
-On most OSs, the Mumble client seems to do a round-robin connection attempt to each of the IP addresses in the hostname's A record.
+On some OSs, the Mumble client seems to do a round-robin connection attempt to each of the IP addresses in the hostname's A record.
 If the connection attempt fails, the next server in the list is attempted.